-Any cell of the matrix with a 2-year average rating of 3.50 or above would be recognized "with honor."
+^{}Any cell of the matrix with a 2-year average rating of 3.50 or above would be recognized "with honor."

-Figure 2 shows how many of the 2,046 schools would have received awards if the proposed system was in place in 2007.
+Figure 2 shows the number of schools that would have received awards if the proposed system was in place in 2007 and all 30 cells were eligible to receive recognition.
 The largest number of schools would have received recognition in just one or two of the 30 areas, and 16% would not have received any recognition.
 At the other extreme, about 14% of schools would have received recognition in 10 or more areas, and 2 schools would have received recognition in 22 of the 30 cells of the matrix.
 The largest number of schools (52% of 2,046 schools) met the criteria for reading achievement.
 Achievement in math, science, and among low-income students had fewer schools meeting the criteria.
 Only 4% had an overall average of 2.75 on the accountability index over the 2-year period.
+Of the schools that had a 2-year index average of less than 1.00 (the "struggling" tier), 64% would not have received any recognition in any of the 30 cells, and the remaining schools averaged only one area of recognition among the 30 possible cells (it was nearly always an "improvement" cell that had a 2-year average that met the minimum criteria).